Substantiation - advice

 If it is not possible to identify anyone as responsible for harm using these options, for example where the parents are unknown, this should be recorded as 'perpetrator unknown' and the reason should be included in the rationale.

-Maintaining an accurate record of assessment
+Maintain an accurate record of assessment

 Subsequent to the substantiation decision being made, if additional evidence comes to light, the child protection practitioner may, in consultation with their supervisor, and with the endorsement of a team manager, update the record of their assessment of responsibility for harm to the child.
+Following an internal review or VCAT review where the child protection substantiation decision is appealed and the decision is overturned, a review risk assessment is encouraged.
+The responsible for harm assessment may be set to ‘no longer active’ in CRIS.

 Recording the investigation outcome